-Historically, the annual streamflow hydrograph for both the Napa River near Napa and the Napa River near St. Helena gauges have typically exhibited periods of low or no streamflow conditions during dry years.
-This has been characterized in a prior USGS investigation by Faye(Faye (1973), who observed that the Napa River was perennial except during years of less than normal rainfall...
+Historically, the annual streamflow hydrograph for both the Napa River near Napa and the Napa River near St. Helena gages exhibited periods of low or no streamflow conditions during dry years(Faye 1973).
 Faye (1973) highlights that the Napa River did not flow for a significant amount of time during the 1930 and 1931 water years because of low precipitation and groundwater levels.
 Steep seasonal recession in Napa River flows were observed in 1910-1911 (SFEI, 2012).
 The number of days in each year of the historical records at the USGS Napa River near St. Helena and Napa River near Napa gages during which measured flows less than 0.1 cubic feet per second (cfs) from 1960 through 2022 are presented in Figure 3-8.
 These data illustrate the historical occurrence of seasonal low-flow conditions.
 During drier years, the low/no flow conditions typically start in early summer (June) with a greater number of days with low or no streamflow, whereas during wetter years, such low or no flow conditions tend to first occur in October, and there are no or relatively fewer days experiencing low or no streamflow.

 Figure 3-8.
-Annual Zero Flow Days Napa River (WY 19301960-2022)
+Annual Zero Flow Days Napa River (WY 1960-2022)